Gardening lifts up the author, then lets him down

 August 25, 1983

 My contribution to the dubious genre of the gardening memoir.
-I wrote a few gardening how-to pieces for Illinois Times, eager as I was to show off my new expertise—indeed, eager to show that I had any expertise of any kind.
-I will not reproduce them here.
+I wrote a few gardening how-to pieces for Illinois Times, eager as I was to show off what I thought was my expertise.
+Because I am not yet old enough to be beyond embarrassment, I will not reproduce them here.

 In our collection of family snapshots there is a photograph of me taken when I was four years old.
 It shows me, irresistibly cute in bib overalls, playing in my grandparents' backyard in California, busily digging up dirt and putting it into a coffee can.
 This glimpse of me in my formative years made it clear that I was destined to become either a gardener or a syndicated gossip columnist.

 Well, Robin Adams Sloane isn't dead yet, and fate made me wait another thirty years before I had dirt of my own to play in.
 I have been a gardener since I moved into my first house last year.
 (I use "gardener" here in its very loosest sense, rather the way Jim Thompson uses the title "governor.")
 We garden on a modest scale (vegetables, herbs, flowers, and a few strawberries).
 While we enjoy eating what doesn't die, the only way we could sustain ourselves on what I pull out of the ground would be if I struck oil while double-digging an herb bed.
 L. fixed a sauce the other night whose ingredients (except for a single bay leaf) came wholly from our own yard.
 I couldn't actually taste the sweat that went into its production, of course, but it lent a certain savor to it just the same.